 It was once a big deal for Netflix to have Daredevil, but the power dynamic has shifted to where shows like Chilling Adventures of Sabrina, Russian Doll and Umbrella Academy aren’t important on their own – instead, they matter because they’re on Netflix and thus promoted to the service’s 140 million global subscribers.

 From those conversations, I know that for some of you this is no great loss since none of these shows ever realized their full potential.
 Which, fair.
 But let’s not forget what the superhero TV show landscape looked like before Daredevil ever rolled around.
 The Arrowverse was still developing.
-Agents of Shield had not yet found its creative edge.
-An form-bending show like Legion wasn’t even a whisper yet.
-Moreover, on the film side Deadpool, Logan and their R-rated game-changers were each years away.
+Agents of Shield hadn’t yet found its creative edge.
+A form-bending show like Legion wasn’t even a whisper yet.
+Moreover, on the film side Deadpool, Logan, and their R-rated game-changers were each years away.

-We are, for example, about to celebrate the MCU’s first female superhero movie next month with Captain Marvel, yet at the same time Jessica Jones will be bowing out with her third season.
-Last year, Black Panther made history in more ways than one, yet Luke Cage had already been kicking ass in the MCU for years.
+We are, for example, about to celebrate the MCU’s first female superhero movie next month with Captain Marvel, yet at the same time Jessica Jones will be bowing out with her third season, making her an underappreciated MCU pioneer.
+Last year, Black Panther made history, yet Luke Cage had already been kicking ass in the MCU for years.
 Also, anyone quick to name Killmonger as the MCU’s best ever villain is forgetting Kingpin and Kilgrave (so many K’s, for some reason.)

 However, that’s because the Netflix Marvel universe always did seem like its own separate thing, starring a bunch of heroes who never had a chance in hell of ever crossing over into the film universe.
 Maybe some of them will in a couple of years when Netflix’s exclusive window expires.
 Maybe we’ll get a Daredevil movie.
 Seems unlikely, but who knows?